CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 We use Vue's `v-for` directive to loop over the `restaurants`.
 Vue requires us to specify a `:key` so it can keep track of which DOM elements correspond to which records, so we pass the `record.id` as the key.
 We keep the `data-testid` attribute so our test can find the restaurants.
 Then we output the `restaurant.name` as text in the list item.

-When we save the file, our test passes.
+Save and now both tests are passing.

 For completeness, let's check the second displayed restaurant as well:

 ```diff
      const firstRestaurantName = wrapper